© 2019 RSM US LLP. All rights reserved.

-RSM helps you navigate the fair value complexities
+RSM helps you navigate the fair value financial reporting complexities

 Fair value reporting is an important part of financial disclosure.
 During this process, companies must determine the fair value of assets and liabilities at the date of acquisition and subsequently test for impairment after that.
 Additionally, certain entities must also mark-to-market their investments on a quarterly basis.

-There are detailed rules surrounding fair value accounting (Financial Accounting Standards Board Topic 820, formerly FAS 157), but it can be a complex task to assess and apply them accurately.
+There are detailed rules surrounding fair value accounting (ASC 820), but it can be a complex task to assess and apply them accurately.
 While problems can arise when determining the fair value of tangible assets, applying the rules to intangible assets greatly increases the complexity.

 RSM's fair value reporting services include:

 - Complex capital structures and derivatives

 Why take a risk?